Hypermedea/hypermedea/readme.md

 - `ThingArtifact`: wrapper for WoT 'things'

-Refer to **doc/Ldfu-spider-ont/readme.md** for documentation for ldfu spider
+Refer to [doc/ldfu-spider-ont/readme.md](doc/ldfu-spider-ont/readme.md) for a documentation on the `LinkedDataFuSpider` artifact.